maelfabien/maelfabien.github.io/_posts/2019-8-19-Explorium5.md

 ## Top 100

 We will first scrap data from the Billboard Year End 100 singles of the year.
 This will be our main data source.
 This approach has some limits, since we consider that for a given song, it will at least hit the top 100 of the world charts.
 However, it you are trying to sell a ML-base solution to a music label, knowing whether a song will reach the top 10 of the year or remain in the bottom of the ranking has a huge financial impact.

+The year end chart is calculated using an inverse point system based on the weekly Billboard charts (100 points for a week at number one, 1 point for a week at number 100, etc), for every year since 1946.

 The 2018 Billboad Year End of 2018 can be found on Wikipedia : [https://en.wikipedia.org/wiki/Billboard_Year-End_Hot_100_singles_of_2018](https://en.wikipedia.org/wiki/Billboard_Year-End_Hot_100_singles_of_2018)